PoppyFanboy/poppyfanboy.github.io/collections/_posts/2020-03-29-Systems-of-Linear-Equations-1.md

 ---
-layout: post
+layout: post-page
-categories: [Systems of linear equations]
+categories: [Learn, Systems of linear equations]
 ---
 ## The geometry of linear equations